signalfx/splunk-otel-java/docs/faq.md

 > The official Splunk documentation for this page is [About the Splunk Distribution of OpenTelemetry Java](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/splunk-java-otel-distribution.html#nav-About-Splunk-OTel-Java).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING#documentation.md).

 # Frequently Asked Questions